hongjunland/hongjunland/README.md

 ## Introduce

-I'm Lee,hongjun a developer who
+I'm Lee,hongjun a front-end developer who
 * pursue "Simple is the best",
 * absorb something good like a sponge,
 * tries something new.